deanbushmiller/-CCSP/README.md

 # -CCSP
-* current files are in the meta folder.
+* For O'Reilly students current files are in the meta folder.
+You may download them individually or clickthe download code button above.
+*